Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

 Lammis is a young, energetic hunter with a special ability called the Blessing of Might, which makes her incredibly strong, though she is clumsy at controlling her own strength.
 This is resolved when she carries Boxxo on her back, allowing her better control of her strength.
 She lives on the Clearflow Lake stratum.
-Lammis is Boxxo's primary love interest and means of transportation, the latter because she is the only human who can carry Boxxo on her own.
+Lammis is Boxxo's primary love interest and means of transportation, the latter because she is one of the only humans who can carry Boxxo on her own.
 She hates losing her friends and loved ones due to her parents being killed by monsters and her village being destroyed in the attack.
 Due to her closeness with Boxxo, she gets emotionally upset if they are separated and will stop at nothing to find him.